Red fox

-The red fox (Vulpes vulpes) is the largest of the true foxes and one of the most widely distributed members of the order Carnivora, being present across the entire Northern Hemisphere including most of North America, Europe and Asia, plus parts of North Africa.
-Its range has increased alongside human expansion, having been introduced to Australia, where it is considered harmful to native small and medium-sized rodents and marsupials.
-It is listed as least concern on the IUCN Red List.
-Due to its impact on native species, it is included on the list of the "world's 100 worst invasive species".
+The red fox (Vulpes vulpes) is the largest of the true foxes, and the most widely distributed member of the order Carnivora.
+It is present across the entire Northern Hemisphere, including most of North America, Europe and Asia, as well as parts of North Africa.
+Its range has expanded alongside human settlement, with the species having been introduced to Australia, where it preys on native small and medium-sized rodents and marsupials.
+The red fox is listed as of least concern on the IUCN Red List.
+Because of its impact on native species, it is included on the list of the "world's 100 worst invasive species".

 The red fox originated in Eurasia during the Middle Pleistocene at least 400,000 years ago and later colonised North America sometime prior to 130,000 years ago.
-Among the true foxes, the red fox represents a more progressive form in the direction of carnivory.
 Apart from its large size, the red fox is distinguished from other fox species by its ability to adapt quickly to new environments.
 Despite its name, the species often produces individuals with other colourings, including leucistic and melanistic individuals.
-Forty-five subspecies are currently recognised, which are divided into two categories: the large northern foxes and the small, basal southern grey desert foxes of Asia and North Africa.
+Forty-five subspecies are currently recognised, which can be divided into two categories: the large northern foxes and the small, basal southern grey desert foxes of Asia and North Africa.

-Red foxes are usually found in pairs or small groups consisting of families, such as a mated pair and their young, or a male with several females having kinship ties.
-The young of the mated pair remain with their parents to assist in caring for new kits.
-The species primarily feeds on small rodents, though it may also target rabbits, squirrels, game birds, reptiles, invertebrates and young ungulates.
-Fruit and vegetable matter is also eaten sometimes.
-Although the red fox tends to kill smaller predators, including other fox species, it is vulnerable to attack from larger predators, such as wolves, coyotes, golden jackals, large predatory birds such as golden eagles and Eurasian eagle owls, and medium- and large-sized felids.
+The red fox usually occurs in pairs or in small family groups consisting of a mated pair and their young, or a male with several females related to each other.
+The young of the mated pair stay with their parents to help care for the new kits.
+The red fox primarily feeds on small rodents, though it also hunts rabbits, squirrels, game birds, reptiles, invertebrates and young ungulates.
+It also eats fruit and vegetables.
+Although it tends to kill smaller predators, including other fox species, it is vulnerable to attack from predators, such as the golden eagle, Eurasian goshawk, Bonelli's eagle, Eurasian eagle-owl, long-tailed weasel, stoat, striped skunk, American mink, snakes, and martens.

-The species has a long history of association with humans, having been extensively hunted as a pest and furbearer for many centuries, as well as being represented in human folklore and mythology.
-Because of its widespread distribution and large population, the red fox is one of the most important fur-bearing animals harvested for the fur trade.
-Too small to pose a threat to humans, it has extensively benefited from the presence of human habitation, and has successfully colonised many suburban and urban areas.
-Domestication of the red fox is also underway in Russia, and has resulted in the domesticated silver fox.
+The red fox has been extensively hunted as a pest and furbearer for many centuries, and is represented in human folklore and mythology.
+Due to its widespread distribution and large population, the red fox is one of the most important fur-bearing animals harvested for the fur trade.
+Too small to pose a significant threat to humans, it has greatly benefited from the presence of human habitation, and has successfully colonised many suburban and urban areas.
+The domestication of the red fox is also underway in Russia, and has resulted in the domesticated silver fox.